top of page

 Rachel Crouse

-My name is Rachel Crouse and I am a clinical psychologist and addiction specialist.
-I grew up outside of Detroit MI and relocated to Wilmington in 2009 for school.
-Since then, I have grown to realize this is “home” for me.
-I began my career as a therapist in 2012 and began to provide on-site therapy services for those living with HIV.
-I didn’t know much about HIV, but quickly realized that the time I spent in those rooms at the clinic were some of the most meaningful times in my career.
-I began to educate myself, and then to educate others, and I knew I had to find a way to assist in Ending the Epidemic.
-I believe ALL have a right to live a life free from stigma, and to have access to knowledge, quality medical care, and compassionate treatment.
-I am grateful to advocate for that with SEEDS of Healing, Inc. and look forward to serving the mission.
+My name is Rachel Crouse, and I am a clinical psychologist and addiction specialist.
+I grew up outside of Detroit, MI, and relocated to Wilmington in 2009 for school.
+Since then, I have realized this is “home” for me.
+I began my career as a therapist in 2012 and started to provide on-site therapy services for those living with HIV.
+I didn’t know much about HIV, but I quickly realized that the time I spent in those rooms at the clinic was some of the most meaningful times in my career.
+I began to educate myself and others, knowing I had to find a way to assist in Ending the Epidemic.
+I believe ALL have a right to live a life free from stigma and to have access to knowledge, quality medical care, and compassionate treatment.
+I am grateful to advocate for that with SEEDS of Healing, Inc., and I look forward to serving the mission.

 Takeshia McIntyre

 My name is Takeshia Mcintyre.
-Ever since I was of age to know about change and the impact it will have on our community, I wanted to make a difference in any way I could.
-Becoming a board member of SEEDS of Healing and knowing how impactful they are to many lives, I knew that this is exactly where I needed to be.
+Ever since I was of age, I have wanted to know about change and its impact on our community.
+I liked to make a difference in any way I could.
+Becoming a board member of SEEDS of Healing and knowing how impactful they are to many lives, I learned that this is precisely where I needed to be.

 I attended Fayetteville State University, where I studied Criminal Justice with a minor in psychology.
 I also serve on the NC advisory board for the Victory Fund and on the Community Advisory Board of WHQR public.
 I am a photographer and writer and run a small business.
 In my off time, I spend time with my dog “Poet,” and enjoy traveling, fishing, hiking, and hanging out with friends.